Broadmead Cottage, Rose Cottage, Canada House, Murphy’s Cottage

 The move was a success and the cottage rechristened “Rose Cottage” was used throughout the war as a flight office for 98 squadron even though the water was not reconnected until long after hostilities had ceased.

 Broadmead Cottage has had a number of names over the years including Broadmead, Rose Cottage, Canada House and Murphy’s Cottage.
-In 2017 it is derelict.
+In 2020 it was derelict having been neglected, fire damaged and vandalised.
+The roof was sagging, 80% of the roof tiles were missing and it is close to complete rot and collapse.

 Please note: The aerodrome is private land and an active airfield.
 Access is not permitted to some of the buildings and features and we strongly discourage access without permission.